solonaarmstrong/enzyme/docs/api/ReactWrapper/getDOMNode.md

 # `.getDOMNode() => DOMComponent`

-Returns the outer most DOMComponent of the current wrapper.
+Returns the outermost DOMComponent of the current wrapper.

 Notes:
 - can only be called on a wrapper of a single node.